-In 1968, John Updike blew the cover off a rich-living, raucous little group of people in Ipswich, Mass. with the publication of his novel, Couples, a graphic and salacious book about the couples of Tarbox, Mass. who had made sex the central focus of their lives.
+In 1968, John Updike blew the cover off a high-living, raucous little group of people in Ipswich, Mass., with the publication of his novel, Couples.
+The book told the graphic and salacious tale of the couples of Tarbox, Mass., who had made sex the focus of their lives.

-The idea of a new hedonism fascinated America – a country where the combination of birth control pills and antibiotics had eliminated the unwanted side effects of sex, leaving behind only the moral and mental consequences to be dealt with.
+The idea of a new hedonism fascinated America – a country where the combination of birth control pills and antibiotics had eliminated the unwanted side effects of sex.
+That left behind only the moral and mental consequences to be dealt with.

-Sex sells, at least in the case of Couples, and the book put Updike on the cover of Time Magazine in an article about “The Adulterous Society.”
-His racy, provocative new work spent more than 30 weeks on the best seller list, and was hugely popular, except in the small town of Ipswich where Updike lived.
+Sex sells, at least in the case of Couples, and the book put John Updike on the cover of Time.
+The magazine ran an article about “The Adulterous Society.”
+His racy, provocative new work spent more than 30 weeks on the best seller list.

-His characters, Piet the serial-adulterer and contractor; Foxy, the housewife who drinks and smokes her way through pregnancy; and all of the 10-couple cast who cavort through the book were a little too similar to the residents of Ipswich for their liking.
+His characters came a little too close to Ipswich residents for their liking.
+They included Piet the serial-adulterer and contractor; Foxy, the housewife who drinks and smokes her way through pregnancy; and a 10-couple cast that cavorted through the book.
+All bore too close a similarity to the residents of Ipswich for their liking.

 The characters who weren’t obviously based on someone quickly lead to a game of speculation.
 Who was who?
 Were they composites, made up of parts of multiple members of Updike’s social circle?

-Updike, who was himself a former columnist to the local newspaper, tried his hand at damage control, sending a letter to the newspaper flatly denying that Tarbox was Ipswich.
-But no one was buying it.
+John Updike, himself a former columnist to the local newspaper, tried his hand at damage control.
+He sent a letter to the paper flatly denying that Tarbox was Ipswich.
+But no one bought it.

-While politeness prevented much outright discussion of who was who, many in Updike’s circle fumed that the author had included their adventures in his work, partly because they didn’t want their behaviors known and partly because he had spoiled their fun.
+While politeness prevented much outright discussion of who was who, many in Updike’s circle seethed over his inclusion of their adventures in his work.
+They fumed partly because they didn’t want their behaviors known and partly because he had spoiled their fun.

-In the end, Updike found it convenient to head off on a European trip and move out of Ipswich altogether to the tonier environs of nearby Beverly Farms.
+In the end, Updike found it convenient to head off on a European trip.
+Then he moved out of Ipswich altogether to the tonier environs of nearby Beverly Farms.
 But he would continue to visit Ipswich throughout his life, lunching at one of the downtown clubs and avoiding the scowls from some residents that would follow him until he died.

-Today Ipswich is more sanguine about their former, famous novelist resident.
-But in 1968, the name Updike was not spoken of kindly in many of the bedrooms in town.
-If you want a copy of Updike's 1968 best seller, please visit our bookstore.
+Today Ipswich is more sanguine about its former, famous novelist resident.
+But in 1968, the name John Updike was not spoken of kindly in many of the bedrooms in town.